-Credits: 20 Session: 2022/23 September-January
+Credits: 20 Session: 2023/24 September-January

-Pre-requisite Modules:

-Co-requisite Modules:

 Lecturer(s): Dr SC Hocking

 Format: 23 lectures, 6 workshops, 3 PC labs, 1 laboratory chemistry practical, 1 feedback lectures.
 Contact Hours will be delivered through a blend of live activities online and on-campus, and may include, for example, lectures, seminars, practical sessions and Academic Mentoring sessions.

-Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for live and self-directed online activity, with live and self-directed on-campus activities each week.
-Students may also have the opportunity to engage with online versions of sessions delivered on-campus
+Delivery Method: All Programmes will employ a blended approach to delivery using the Canvas Digital Learning Platform for self-directed online activity, with live and self-directed on-campus activities each week.

-Lectures, small group teaching, ICT workshops, 1 lab practical and e-learning
+Students may also have the opportunity to engage with online versions of sessions delivered on-campus.
+The module consists of lectures, ICT workshops, 1 lab practical and e-learning